MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 Windows Containers can be used to rapidly deploy many isolated applications on a single computer system.
 This exercise will demonstrate Windows Container creation and management using Docker.
 When completed you should have a basic understanding of how Docker integrates with Windows Containers and will have gained hands on experience with the technology.

 This walkthrough will detail both Windows Server containers and Hyper-V containers.
 Each type of container has its own basic requirements.
 Included with the Windows Container documentation is a procedure for quickly deploying a container host.
-This is the easiest way to quickly start with Windows Container.
-If you do not already have a container host see the [Container Host Deployment Quick Start](./container_setup.md).
+This is the easiest way to quickly start with Windows Containers.
+If you do not already have a container host, see the [Container Host Deployment Quick Start](./container_setup.md).

 The following items will be required for each exercise.